Bam Bam (wrestler)

-Jesús Guillermo Anaya Cortés is a Mexican luchador, or professional wrestler, best known by his ring name Bam Bam, a Mini-Estrella, or "Mini" wrestler.
-Anaya made his professional wrestling debut in 2002 and has worked mainly for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), where he is a former CMLL World Mini-Estrella Champion.
+Jesús Guillermo Anaya Cortés is a Mexican professional wrestler, best known by his ring name Bam Bam, a Mini-Estrella, or "Mini" wrestler.
+Anaya made his professional wrestling debut in 2002 and has worked mainly for the promotion Consejo Mundial de Lucha Libre (CMLL), where he is a former CMLL World Mini-Estrella Champion.
 He is the son of professional wrestler Popitekus, Jr. who also helped train him for his pro wrestling career.